1toddlewis/floodgate/README.md

 I doubt anyone will be using these times for mission critical work, but just in case be aware that this peculiar behavior exists.

+## todo
+There are some edge cases that can make tiny differences.
+First, let's look at the data returned by the BGG XMLAPI2.
+It first sorts plays by date BUT NOT BY TIME, and then by id.
+If a user logs a play for a game for which you are currently polling, then that play may push the stack of plays down one row.
+You may not catch it if your polling has already passed that date.

+People can also post plays from the future!
+As I type on 16 JUL 2023, there is a logged play of Sagrada dated 23 AUG 2023.
+With an id that suggests it was really entered on 31 MAY 2023.
+This is the second problem: BGG only tracks the date entered for the play.
+It does not capture the time that the play was recorded.

+This makes implementing incremental updates problematic.
+I could approximate the behavior by requesting plays from the finish timestamp in the IndexedDB record and even look for ids that are higher than the last one encountered, but I wouldn't catch plays that were retroactively entered for earlier dates.
+Over time, more discrepancies could pile up.
+The best way to ensure accurate data – if it really is critical – would be to grab a fresh set of tallies.
+Which is what Floodgate currently does when you run it again on a game you have already polled.